Girolamo Grimaldi-Cavalleroni

-Girolamo Grimaldi-Cavalleroni (20 August 1597– 4 November 1685) was an Italian cardinal of the Roman Catholic Church and Archbishop of Aix.
+Girolamo Grimaldi-Cavalleroni (20 August 1597– 4 November 1685) was an Italian cardinal of the Catholic Church and Archbishop of Aix.

 Early life

 Grimaldi was born in Genoa, the son of Giacomo Grimaldi, a senator of the Republic of Genoa, and his wife Girolama di Agostino de' Mari.
 As a young man he enlisted as a soldier and fought for the Holy Roman Empire in Germany during the Thirty Years' War.

 Ecclesiastic career

 Thereafter, he went to Rome to be educated and entered the Church probably under the patronage of his uncle Domenico Grimaldi, Archbishop of Avignon.
 In 1621 he was appointed Vice-legate of Viterbo and in 1626, on the death of Cardinal Odoardo Farnese, he became governor of the province.

 He returned to Rome and Pope Urban VIII appointed him Governor of Rome from 26 April 1628 until March 1632.
 According to contemporary, John Bargrave, he conducted himself well as governor and was very popular with the people of Rome.